whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

    7. Click ``Create New Tale and Launch``
    9. Confirm that you are redirected to the run page
    10. Confirm that the Tale name matches the Tale Name in the Create Tale Modal
-   11. Confirm that the data exists in the Tale
+   11. Confirm that the data exists in the Tale under External Data

 #### Task 3: Shared Behavior